 When you change the headlight on your Tundra, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-See how to seal up minor power steering fluid leaks2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Learn how to diagnose and fix minor oil leaks in your car2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup